cettia/cettia.github.io/guides/getting-started.md

 ```
 {% endcapture %}{{ panel | markdownify }}

 The <code>cache</code> event above is fired with an argument array used to call the <code>send</code> method, if the socket has no active connection when the <code>send</code> method is called.
 If there has been no reconnection within one minute since disconnection, the <code>delete</code> event is fired and the lifecycle of socket ended.
-With the <code>delete</code> event, you can store the miseed events in a database and show them on the next visit.
+With the <code>delete</code> event, you can send an email or push notifications about events which the socket finally missed.

 ### Working with Sockets

 The most common use case in a real-time web application is to push messages to certain clients, of course.
-Cettia supports this intuitively by enabling "find sockets and do something with them" without a separate concept like Topic and Broadcaster.
+Cettia supports this intuitively by enabling "find sockets and do something with them" pattern without a separate concept like Topic and Broadcaster.

 {% capture panel %}
 ```java